-The County contracted with Belfor USA Group, Inc. to complete the emergency abatement, demolition and clean-up of the site at a cost estimated not to exceed \$250,000 completely at the expense of the County's Insurer.
-The County will authorize the Insurer to pay Belfor USA Group, Inc. directly once the County reviews and approves the final invoice submitted.
-This is in addition to the \$50,000 previously approved by the Board on July 13, 2010 for professional services and to ensure the site was secured.
+Work on the Immediate Action Plan is continuing.
+Since that time, the Project Manager has executed an agreement with Belfor USA Group, Inc. of Lodi, California to complete the abatement, demolition and clean-up of the site.
+The agreement with Belfor USA Group, Inc. is estimated not to exceed \$250,000 completely at the expense of the County's Insurer.
+This is in addition to the \$50,000 previously approved by the Board on July 13, 2010 for professional services and ensures the site is secured.